Gastón Fernández: Club career

 Nicknamed La Gata (The Cat), Fernández began his professional career with River Plate.
 After a stint with Racing and another season back with River, in 2006 he was loaned to Monterrey.
 When the contract was finished, Monterrey declined to pay the nearly two million dollars to permanently buy Gastón, thus prompting him to return to River Plate in December 2006.

-However, Daniel Passarella, then River's head coach, believed the team had enough strikers.
+However, Daniel Passarella, then River's head coach, believed that the team had enough strikers.
 Fernández was therefore sold to San Lorenzo de Almagro.
 In San Lorenzo La Gata revindictated his career.
 He was the leading scorer of the team that won the 2007 Clausura championship.
 He then spent one year in Mexico with Tigres de la UANL.

 In 2008, Fernández returned to Argentina to play for Estudiantes de La Plata, where he finished as runner up with the team in the 2008 Copa Sudamericana.
 He was then a first team regular in the team that won the 2009 Copa Libertadores, where he scored the equalising goal in the second leg of the final against Cruzeiro.
 Subsequently, he went back to Tigres, where he helped win the 2009 SuperLiga title against Chicago Fire.
 In January 2010, Tigres released the Argentine winger upon his request, and Fernández returned to Estudiantes.
 Upon his return, Fernández helped lead Estudiantes to the 2010 Apertura tournament title.

 On January 15, 2014, Fernández signed with Major League Soccer club Portland Timbers.
 On March 8, 2014, La Gata scored an equalizer goal in the 93' of his MLS debut to extend the Timbers' home unbeaten streak to sixteen.
-He added a second goal the following game on March 16, 2014 against the Chicago Fire to force another draw.
+He added a second goal the following game on March 16, 2014, against the Chicago Fire to force another draw.

-On August 3, 2015 MLS announced that Fernández and the Timbers had mutually agreed to part ways.
+On August 3, 2015, MLS announced that Fernández and the Timbers had mutually agreed to part ways.